+layout.

 The majority of the children's writing this year is, as in Class 2, taken from the story content of the lessons.
+In the stories of the Old Testament, the children experience in grand pictures an echo of their own journey - they too are experiencing a little fall from paradise like Adam and Eve - and they see that as the Israelites followed Moses into the loneliness of the desert, they drew strength from their absolute trust in the guidance of the authority above them.

-The stories of the Old Testament are full of exciting, funny, sad and beautiful stories that have provided the blueprint for much of Western Literature since; they are an essential foundation for understanding their own culture.
+The stories of the Old Testament are referenced in so much of Western Literature and so are an essential foundation for understanding the culture of this country.

-After recalling the stories, the children write their own versions in their Main Lesson books, accompanied by an illustration.
+After recalling the stories, the children write and illustrate their own versions of parts of the stories in their Main Lesson books.
+Sometimes stories in their Main Lesson books.
 Sometimes summaries are also dictated, to model good sentence structure and to widen their range of expression.
-Now and then, something is written on the board for them to copy, in order to re-enforce their handwriting skills and layout.
+Occasionally, something is written on the board for them to copy, in order that they can practise their handwriting skills and